insanity54/docs-1/README.md

 1. Open [localhost:8080](http://localhost:8080) in your browser.
 1. Close the local server with `CTRL` + `c`.
-1. To restart the local server, run `npm start` from within the `nft-website` folder.
+1. To restart the local server, run `npm start` from within the `docs` folder.

 ### PR and preview